fuzhouch/barton/README.md

 or [Logrus](https://github.com/sirupsen/logrus), or even standard log module.
 It does not expose much options either.

-I understand this may prevents some developers from using Barton in their projects, but it keeps a minimal wrapper layer in APIs, which leads to a clean codebase, easy to understand and optimize.
+This design decision may prevent some developers from using Barton in their projects, but it keeps a minimal wrapper layer in APIs, which leads to a clean codebase, easy to understand and optimize.
 For developers who really disagree Barton's dependency selection or